 - Transfers who have 3 or 4 hours or more in approved World History courses have met the requirement.
 Approved courses are of a general character, with broad chronological scope.
 Advanced courses of limited chronology and cultural scope are not approved, e.g. Modern German History.

-- Transfer students submitting credits in U.S. History only have not met the requirement and must enroll in HIST 105, 111 or 115.
+- Transfer students submitting credits in U.S. History only have not met the requirement and should enroll in HIST 101, 105, 111 or 115.

 Education Students - Students seeking teacher certification meet the History General Education requirement differently, as part of their Social Science requirement: